 7. Stop smoking If you smoke, make a decision to stop, and seek help to do it.
 There is simply no safe level of smoking as far as homocysteine and your health is concerned.
 Smoking is nothing less than slow suicide.
 The sooner you stop the longer you’ll live.
 Refer to my How to Quit book for support if you need it.

-8. Supplement a high-strength multivitamin every day Excellent-quality multis are available in every health food store and some supermarkets, or visit Totally Nourish online.
+8. Supplement a high-strength multivitamin every day.
+Excellent-quality multis are available in every health food store and some supermarkets, or visit HOLFORDirect online.
 To keep your homocysteine levels in check, you’ll need one that gives at least 20mg of B6, 200mcg of folic acid and 10mcg of B12.
 This diet, lifestyle and supplement plan has the potential to halve your homocysteine score in weeks.
 If it's high, then you may need to supplement additional nutrients, as outlined in the table above.
-The goal is to bring your score to below 6.
-(Mine is 4.5.)
+The goal is to bring your score to below 6 or 7 if you are over 50.
 Your homocysteine score is probably the best objective measure of whether you are achieving optimum nutrition for you.

 Summary: Keeping your homocysteine levels low